RD211/RowMate/README.md

 - `notifications-microservice` - port **8086**
 - `users-microservice` - port **8084**

-There are also two extra projects which has special uses
+There are also two extra projects which have special uses
 - `commons` - handles models and DTOs between different microservices.
-- `system-tests` - here we store all the full end-to-end tests and the functional tests.
+- `system-tests` - here we store all of our full end-to-end tests and the functional tests.
 (Only the test folder is relevant in this project)

-### All interactions will be done via the `gateway-microservice` so the only relevant port for testing and using the application is port number **8087**.
+### All interactions will be done via the `gateway-microservice`, so the only relevant port for testing and using the application is port number **8087**.

 # Running the microservices

 In order to run the system you will need to run all six different microservices as spring boot applications.
-You can easily do this by running the following command: ```gradle bootRun --parallel``` After making sure all the microservices has spinned up all you need to access the interface is go to the following url.
+You can easily do this by running the following command: ```gradle bootRun --parallel``` After making sure all the microservices have started up, all you need to access the interface is go to the following url.

 ## http://localhost:8087/swagger-ui/index.html

 # Important note
-In order to create activities you will need to add boat and certitficates to the database.
+In order to create activities you will need to add boat(s) and certitficates to the database.
 You can do this only by using the admin endpoints that can be found in the adminController.
 In order to use these endpoints you will need to authenticate with the following credentials.
 Username: administrator